tbrockman/pglite-vector-search/README.md

 # example: pglite-vector-search

-An interactive example of ingesting CSV data into `pglite` to be filtered using `pgvector`.
+An interactive example of ingesting CSV data into `pglite` to be filtered using `pgvector`, in your browser.

 For a project to create a user interface for an executive to understand the data included in [`data/trials.csv`](data/trials.csv).